Laaronhooper/resume_website/README.md

 Description of your portfolio website including:
 - Purpose:
-  - The purpose of this repositry is to cut my teeth on HTML and CSS.
+  - The purpose of this repository is to cut my teeth on HTML and CSS.
 It is a portfolio project that is within my course at Coder Academy.

 - Functionality / features:
   - The website was built from a mobile first design.
 With a sticky navigation panel at the bottom of the screen.
 Allowing ease of use for navigation between pages.